 What are the best VR games?

-While splitting games into genres can be handy, it's better to split the games on this list up into the different ways they use virtual reality.
-Some VR games are simply existing titles translated into the new medium.
-Fun examples of these would be The Elder Scrolls V: Skyrim VR or Doom VFR, which are based on existing (albeit sometimes dated) titles.
+While splitting games into genres can be handy, it's better to split the best VR games on this list up into the different ways they use virtual reality.
+Some of the best VR games are simply existing titles translated into the new medium.
+Fun examples of these would be The Elder Scrolls V: Skyrim VR or Doom VFR, which are based on existing titles.
 These are good for beginners who are making their first forays into VR gaming, or franchise fans who want to try their most beloved game in a new way.

 There's multiplayer VR gaming to try too.
-Eve: Valkyrie lets you pilot a starfighter in an online match, while Keep Talking and Nobody Explodes teams a player in VR with another player in the same room armed with a printed instruction manual.
-Two very different games, but both awesome ways to have fun with others via your headset.
+Eve: Valkyrie lets you pilot a starfighter in an online match, while Keep Talking and Nobody Explodes teams a player in VR with another player, who can't see the bomb they're defusing but have all the instructions.

-For a combination of the best of these, Half-Life: Alyx is the newest hot property in VR gaming.
-As well as continuing a well loved franchise's story after years and years of silence, it shows off an experience that makes the most of its format without being too impenetrable for newcomers.
+For the best VR games for immersing yourself in a story, Half-Life: Alyx is the newest hot property in VR gaming.
+As well as continuing a well-loved franchise's story after years and years of silence, it shows off an experience that makes the most of its format without being too impenetrable for newcomers.
 Falcon Age, while a far less famous name and a much smaller project, offers something similar for gamers who want a story with their VR gameplay.

 The best VR games you can buy today